 Every Best Supporting Actor Winner

 While I was attending the Film and Television Institute of India, I used to wonder who would win the Oscar for Best Supporting Actor.
-Till then, I hadn’t really noticed that there weren’t many credible contenders for the award.
-And it seemed that only a few films were being released in India every year.
+Till then, I hadn’t really noticed that there weren’t many credible contenders for the award. t seemed that only a few films were being released in India every year.

 So, I decided to take on the challenge of finding out who had won the award in the past, and who hadn’t.
 It was a tough assignment because my research revealed that no one had attempted it before.

 I looked at almost 250 films produced between 1967 and 1989.
 On further research, I found out that films produced before 1967 were not considered for the award.
 There had been some nominations though during this period but they were not given any importance or credibility because they did not have any winners.

 Films produced after 1989 did not have any nominations either as there was a change in rules and regulations which brought about a change in focus towards Hollywood films instead of Indian films in general.

 Best Supporting Actor is awarded to an actor who has delivered an outstanding performance in a supporting role while working within the film industry.
 The rules for this category are defined by the Academy of Motion Picture Arts and Sciences.

 To be eligible for Best Supporting Actor, the performer must be human and male, and cannot have been nominated for Best Actor in the same year.

 Edmund Gwenn Wins Best Supporting Actor Miracle On 34th Street